elastic/apm-agent-python/CONTRIBUTING.md

    where `X.Y.Z` is the version in `elasticapm/version.py`
 1. Open a PR against `main` with these changes
 1. Once the PR is merged, fetch and checkout `upstream/main`
-1. Tag the commit with `git tag -a vX.Y.Z`, for example `git tag -a v1.2.3`.
+1. Tag the commit with `git tag -s vX.Y.Z`, for example `git tag -s v1.2.3`.
    Copy the changelog for the release to the tag message, removing any leading `#`.
 1. Reset the current major branch (`1.x`, `2.x` etc) to point to the current main, e.g. `git branch -f 1.x main`
 1. Push tag upstream with `git push upstream --tags` (and optionally to your own fork as well)